 You must specify the data type.
 You can select discrete values or interpolated values.
-For point series, vertical plane series and volume series both options are available.
+For point series, horizontal plane series, vertical plane series and volume series both options are available.
 For line series only interpolated values is available.
+See also Table 5.1.